Marinated pork with prunes

 • Bring the dish to a quick boil, cook for a few minutes and turn heat off.

 • Add vinegar, salt and pepper.
 Stir.
-Take off heat.

-• I served it with my Eggplant Parmesan dish.
+• Serve with chopped dill, a dab of sour cream and some protein (egg or beef dishes would go well).
+I served it with my Eggplant Parmesan dish.
 The bitter eggplants complemented this sweet and sour dish nicely.

 Enjoy!
 Jó étvágyat!

-Text, photos, recipe by twincitiesherbs.com
+Text, photos, recipe by twincitiesherbs.

 Pesto

-Pesto is a unique and delicious sauce that originated in Genoa, Italy, around the 16th century.
-It is nice to serve on pasta on a hot summer day.
+Pesto is a nice sauce to serve on pasta on a hot summer day.
 We just spent some time in the Mediterranean region where it was very hot.
-We joined the locals and did not eat our main meal until 8 pm.
 Pesto was great to eat during the day just to satisfy our quick hunger.
-I really like how the fragrant basil can transform this meal with all its other ingredients olive oil, cheese, garlic, and pine nuts into a something so unique.
+I really like how the fragrant basil with all its ingredients olive oil, cheese, garlic, and pine nuts can create such a unique dish.
+Just make sure you use the best ingredients you can find!

-Originally, pesto was made in mortars and according to Genoese cooks pesto can only be made in mortars.
-In fact its name or its verb version ‘pestare’ means to pound and grind.
-Today, we have food processors that would be a fine replacement, just keep in mind that pesto is meant to be pounded and not so much chopped so in other words don’t over process it in the food processor and mix the cheese in at the end by hand.
+Pesto is a unique and delicious sauce that originated in Genoa, Italy, around the 16th century.
+Originally, it was made in mortars and according to Genoese cooks, pesto can only be made in mortars.
+In fact, its name or its verb version ‘pestare’ means to pound and grind.
+Today, we have food processors that would be a fine replacement, just keep in mind that pesto is meant to be pounded and not so much chopped so in other words don’t over process it in the food processor and fold the cheese in at the end by hand.

 Ingredients

-• 4 cups of tightly packed fresh basil
+• 4 cup tightly packed fresh basil

 • 4 garlic cloves